Charlettebauer/Charlettebauer/README.md

 📜 I am a life-long learner and enjoy working and learning from others!

 ❤️ My desire has always been trying to figure out ways to help people.
-I've decided it doesn't always have to be a grand gesture but consistent small acts of kindness matter just as much!
+I've decided it doesn't always have to be a grand gesture but consistent small acts of kindness that matter just as much!

 🌼 I would love to hear from you!
 Reach out to me on Linkedin at https://www.linkedin.com/in/charlettebauer/.